Cabangan

+Etymology

+The area was first called Cabangaan after the banga-shaped fruits of the abundant palm trees.
+When Americans arrived, they mispronounced it as Cabangan, a name that later became permanent.

 History

 Cabangan is a coastal town that was originally located in Barrio San Isidro.
 Its strategic location near the South China Sea was very compelling that a group of few families whose principal source of livelihood was fishing decided to settle in that area.

 There was a time when this town was frequently visited by Moro pirates who were notoriously known for their skill in using spears.
 They came by means of their swift vintas and murdered some of the inhabitants and looted their properties.
 Because of this the early settlers decided to go further from the sea and left San Isidro.

 On their journey of finding a new settlement area, they passed through a hill were many palm trees were growing.
 These trees were growing.
 These trees bear fruits in the shape of large pots, locally known as the “banga”.
-The luxuriant palm trees were abundant in the locality that they called the place “Kabangaan”.
-When the Americans came, they could hardly pronounce the word Kabangaan, instead they pronounced it ‘Cabangan’.
+The luxuriant palm trees were abundant in the locality that they called the place “Cabangaan”.
+When the Americans came, they could hardly pronounce the word Cabangaan, instead they pronounced it “Cabangan”.
 Since then, the people who settled permanently in that area adopted the name Cabangan.

 Cabangan was formally established in 1680.
-Justo Alinea (1898) was the first “Capitan Municipal,” which is equivalent to the position of the mayor at present time.
-The first “Presidente” Municipal was Mr. Benito Rivera, from years 1901 to 1902.
+Justo Alinea (1898) was the first Capitan Municipal, which is equivalent to the position of the mayor at present time.
+The first Presidente Municipal was Mr. Benito Rivera, from years 1901 to 1902.
 He was succeeded by Mr. Antero Mora (1903-1904).
+In October 15, 1903, Act No. 945 was enacted and became effective immediately.
+It reduced the 25 municipalities of Zambales to 15.
+The municipality of Botolan absorbed Cabangan.
 In 1905, during the term of Mr. Andres Dumaplin, Botolan and Cabangan were governed by the same Presidente.
 The usage of the term “Presidente Municipal” ended in 1906 and Mr. Raymundo Dacoroon was elected to succeed Mr. Dumaplin.
 Mr. Dacoroon's term ended in 1908.
+Cabangan was liberated from Botolan in January 1, 1908 by EO No. 51, s.
+1907.
 After this year, the people of Cabangan elected their officials in their town.

 Geography

+The Municipality of Cabangan lies on the western part of the Province of Zambales.
+It has a total land area of 23,940 hectares and approximately lies within 15°06' and 15°16' north latitude and 120°01' and 120°12' east longitude.
+The Municipality of Botolan bounds it on the north, on the east by the Zambales Mountain Ranges, the Municipality of San Felipe on the south, and on the west by the South China Sea.

+Cabangan is 24 km from Iba, 54 km from Olongapo, and 180 km from Manila, which is equivalent to 3½-hour ride.